xeolabs/xeoengine-book/creating_component_types.md

 });
 ````

-The ````type```` property is the name of the class. xeoEngine uses this to register instances of the the component, and also when it needs to serialize and deserialize them as JSON (which we'll look at in one of the following sections).
+The ````type```` property is the name of the class. xeogl uses this to register instances of the the component, and also when it needs to serialize and deserialize them as JSON (which we'll look at in one of the following sections).

 The ````_init()```` method is the component's constructor.
 The first thing we usually do in this method is call the super class' constructor with a call to  ````this._super(cfg)````.
 Then we create our component's internal bits.